kleeding/Proof-of-Stake-PRISM-analysis/README.md

 Each folder contains:
 - One or more `/<name>.pm` files describing the model.
-- A `/properties.pctl` file describing the properties in PRISM property specification language.
+- A `/properties.pctl` file describing the properties in PRISMs property specification language.

 # Running models in PRISM
 - Download and install PRISM: https://www.prismmodelchecker.org/download.php